 PE and Sport Premium

-- support and engage the least active children in physical activities
+- identify, support and engage all children, including those identified as the least active, in sport and physical activities

 - increase the opportunities for intra- & inter-schools competition and festivals